HaxeFlixel/flixel-docs/documentation/01_tutorial/07-6-loading-the-tilemap.html.md

 title: "6 - Loading the Tilemap"
 ```

-One of the great things about using Ogmo with HaxeFlixel is that there is already a class built to load and use the maps, however, it's not in the 'standard' HaxeFlixel library - we have to install the flixel-addons library to get access to it.
+One of the great things about using Ogmo with HaxeFlixel is that there is already a built-in class to load and use the maps.
+However, it's not in the 'standard' HaxeFlixel library - we have to install the flixel-addons library to get access to it.

-1. Open up a new command prompt window, and enter:
+1. Open up a new command prompt and enter:

 	```bash
 	haxelib install flixel-addons